 You and your partner don’t need to continue engaging in the same hurtful cycles.
 You can replace your tendency to be a glutton for punishment with habits that serve you and simultaneously grow your relationship in healthy ways.
 BetterHelp counselors are ready to help you set boundaries, speak truth to your feelings, and communicate effectively.

-What people are a glutton for punishment?
+What does it mean to be a glutton for punishment?

-What is an example of glutton in a sentence?
+What is the best example of gluttony?

 What can you be a glutton for?